Skateboarding — Targeting Paris 2024

 In his return to major competition at the SLS London 2019 – where he had to grind through the qualifier to get into the main draw – he finished just off the podium in sixth place.

-As the first event toward Olympic Qualifying, he's firmly established himself as the top Canadian in the World Rankings and an early favourite to represent the country in Tokyo 2020 and ended up being the the only athlete to represent the sport on Team Canada.
+Matt quickly established himself as the top Canadian in the World Rankings and an early favourite to represent the country in Tokyo 2020 and ended up being the the only athlete to represent the sport on Team Canada.